-Seattle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Seattle is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Seattle, like many big cities in America, has a public transportation system, but the citizens of Seattle are lucky because theirs is one of the most extensive and widely used.
 Many commuters choose to leave their cars at home and instead use the bus to get to and from work.
 In fact, for some people it is feasible to forgo car ownership entirely, avoiding the cost and headache of driving in heavy traffic.
 The benefits include reduced air pollution and load on the road network.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Seattle.
 57.92% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.